kiwi0fruit/atom-latex-completions/README.md

 # SugarTeX Completions for Atom

-Easy Unicode input for Atom.
+Easy Unicode input for Atom optimized for [SugarTeX](https://github.com/kiwi0fruit/sugartex).

 It's simple enough – SugarTeX Completions takes LaTeX character names such as `\alpha` and replaces them with unicode characters like `α`.